Student Code of Conduct

 If a decision on the allegation is made and the finding is that the respondent is not responsible for violating the Student Code of Conduct, the case will be dismissed, and the process will end.
 An official dismissal notification letter will be sent to the student via their student email.

-If the conduct administrator determines that it is more likely than not that the respondent is in violation, and the respondent accepts the decision, it is considered a resolution, and the finding and sanctions will be issued in writing.
+If the Conduct Administrator determines that it is more likely than not that the respondent is in violation, and the respondent accepts the decision, it is considered a resolution and the finding and sanctions will be issued in writing.
 If the respondent rejects the finding and/or sanctions, it is considered a contested allegation by the respondent and the process will move to a formal hearing.

-The conduct administrator will complete a case resolution form.
+The Conduct Administrator will complete a case resolution form.
 The case resolution form will contain a list of the alleged violation(s), finding(s) and sanctions.
 The case resolution form will contain one or more of the following resolution options:

 • I accept responsibility for violating the Student Code of Conduct and accept the recommended sanction(s).